EarthProgram/did-earth/README.md

 The `chainspace` is defined as a string that identifies a specific Cosmos blockchain (e.g. "ixo", "regen", "cosmos") where the DID reference is stored.

-The `namespace` is defined as an alphanumeric string that identifies a specific Cosmos module in the `chainspace` (e.g. "nft", "bank", "staking") where the DID reference is stored.
+The `namespace` is an alphanumeric string that identifies a distinct namespace managed by the application chain's name server module.
+These namespaces, e.g., "nft", "bank", "staking", identify where the on-chain asset is maintained on that particular chain.
+It is used to route incoming resolution requests to the correct asset module.

 To support `did:earth`, any Cosmos application chain MAY add an entry in the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry).
 Each network, such as "mainnet" or "testnet" are independent entries in the registry with unique chain names and separate chain definition files, called`chain.json`.
 Each `chain.json` MUST provide all of the information required for connecting to that network.
 The `chain_name` MUST be used to as the `chainspace` string in the `did:earth` method.
 The `chain-id` contained in the `chain.json` will be used by resolvers to identify the correct Cosmos blockchain network to connect to.